jayita-m/CNN_Garbage_Model/README.md

 # CNN_Garbage_Model
 CNN model to classify garbage images

-This model is hosted using Flask on Streamlit.
+This model is hosted Streamlit.